-This document is the fifth draft of version 5 of the Regulatory Instructions and Guidance version 5 of the RIGs will take effect on and from 1 April 2005.
-In drawing up this draft version of the revised RIGs, Ofgem has considered responses to the July draft.
+This document is version 5 of the Quality of Service Regulatory Instructions and Guidance (rigs).
+It supersedes all earlier drafts of the rigs that have been issued.
+Version 5 of the rigs will take effect on and from 1 April 2005.
+In drawing up this version of the revised rigs, Ofgem has considered responses to the earlier draft versions.